iamasink/quartz/content/Troubleshooting my PC freezing.md

 i shouldn't have said anything..
 I opened Satisfactory and it was fine but then after it being open for a few minutes just on the menu screen the game crashed then a few seconds later my monitors turned off* but I was still in discord call and then a while later the audio went quiet but like i couldnt be heard from earlier than that
 \* which is a slightly different issue to before, where my displays would freeze and that would also happen on low performance stuff even when idle.

+##### 2024-09-22
+game froze then screens turned off for a moment happened again almost immediately after restarting no audio quickly and mic bugged ran ddu, still happens tried driver update

+##### 2024-09-28
+i have no idea what the issue is. some days its fine sometimes i crash once or twice then its fine i have actually no idea. i think it could be some power related thing??? maybe temperature or overclock unstableness/??? i hate this.

+##### 2024-10-20
+Well it hasn't happened in a while so hopefully its fixed ¯\\\_(ツ)\_/¯ I *think* its something to do with power, it seemed to happen if I had my fan running..
+Which might make sense because I have like too much stuff on one plug socket